Procedure Guide ·Thyroid Treatment ·2026

 The Pre-Existing Problem

-Hyperthyroidism usually develops in cats over 10.
-If diagnosed before enrollment or during the waiting period, all thyroid treatment is permanently excluded.
-Enroll while your cat is young and healthy — you can't switch insurers to recover coverage.
+Hyperthyroidism typically develops in older cats.
+If diagnosed before enrollment or during waiting period, thyroid treatment is permanently excluded.
+Enroll young - you can't switch insurers to recover coverage.

 Red flag · Coverage